nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed `delete` implementation supports deleting multiple `Person` entries at once.
 For example, `delete 1 3 5` will delete the `Person` entries at indexes 1, 3 and 5 in the  `AddressBook` (Assuming indexes 1, 3 and 5 are valid).
-However, if an invalid index is given `delete 1 2 100`, none of the `Person` entries will be deleted.
+However, if an invalid index is given `delete 1 2 100` (assuming there is no index 100), none of the `Person` entries will be deleted.

 #### Design Considerations